gustwindjs/gustwind/documentation/node-compatibility-plan.md

 - HTTP serving
 - optional shell/process integration

-The design should allow keeping Deno implementations while adding Node implementations beside them.
+The design should prefer Node implementations and shared interfaces.
+Deno-specific implementations only matter where they still help the migration and should not drive the shape of the final architecture.

 ## Proposed phases

 ## Phase 1: Runtime boundary cleanup

-- Separate runtime-neutral core logic from Deno entrypoints.
+- Separate shared core logic from Deno entrypoints.
 - Keep plugin orchestration and rendering code free of direct Deno dependencies where possible.
-- Move Deno-specific logic behind narrow interfaces.
+- Move remaining runtime-specific logic behind narrow interfaces that Node can own.

 ### Phase 1 progress